Balkans: Macedonia, Greece & Bulgaria

 DAY 7: We cycle out of town after breakfast on a bike path along the shoreline.
 Before we know it, we’re crossing the border into Albania.
 We’ll enjoy lunch at a restaurant that specializes in fresh Albanian food and learn a little about the culture of this fascinating country.
 It was cut off from the rest of the world for 50 years under a communist dictatorship.
 Today its ruggedly beautiful landscape is slowly opening for others to enjoy.

 After lunch, we’ll head back to Macedonia and our hotel at the Monastery of St. Naum.
 The Byzantine monastery is known for being the birthplace of the Cyrillic alphabet, still being used today in most of Eastern Europe and Russia.
 It is also the resting place of Saint Naum and home to a flock of beautiful but noisy peacocks.
-We’ll have a floating dinner on the lagoon at the springs of the River Drim as we listen to the calls of the peacock in the distance.
+We’ll dine overlooking the lagoon at the springs of the River Drim while listening to the calls of the peacock in the distance.
 24 miles – 4 hours.

 DAY 8: This morning starts with a shuttle to the top of Galicica Pass.
 You can admire the amazing view of Lake Ohrid before we cycle down the other side through apple orchards to Lake Prespa.
 We’ll have a “socialist worker style” lunch today, sitting outside on benches in a small village, eating what we’ve purchased at the country store.